-Table C - Contract Option C Time period from date of occupation of unit to the date the resident cease reside in the unit of Exit fee calculation based on: your Original Standard Ingoing Contribution 1 year 20% of your Original Standard Ingoing Contribution 2 years 25% of your Original Standard Ingoing Contribution 3 years 30% of your Original Standard Ingoing Contribution 4 years 35% of your Original Standard Ingoing Contribution 5 years 40% of your Original Standard Ingoing Contribution 6 years 45% of your Original Standard Ingoing Contribution 10 years 45% of your Original Standard Ingoing Contribution Note: if the period of oc out on a daily basis. ccupation is not a whole number of years, the exit fee will be worked ed) exit fee will be 45% of your Original Standard Ingoing rs of residence, plus a termination fee of \$1,000.00.
-The minimum exit fee is 1 day/365 days (1 day/366 days in a leap year) of 20% of your Original Standard Ingoing Contribution, plus a termination fee of \$1,000.00, if the period of occupation is 1 day.
-11.2 What other exit costs do residents need to pay or contribute to?
-If the former resident and scheme operator cannot agree on the resale value within 30 days, the scheme operator must obtain a valuation from a registered valuer within a further 14 days.
+Table C - Contract Option C Time period from date of occupation of unit to the date the resident cease reside in the unit date of to theExit fee calculation based on: your Original Standard Ingoing Contribution 1 year 20% of your Original Standard Ingoing Contribution 2 years 25% of your Original Standard Ingoing Contribution 3 years 30% of your Original Standard Ingoing Contribution 4 years 35% of your Original Standard Ingoing Contribution 5 years 40% of your Original Standard Ingoing Contribution 6 years 45% of your Original Standard Ingoing Contribution 10 years 45% of your Original Standard Ingoing Contribution Note: if the period of occupation is not a whole number of years, the exit fee will be worke out on a daily basis.
+The maximum (or capped) exit fee will be 45% of your Original Standard Ingoing Contribution after 6 years of residence, plus a termination fee of \$1,000.00. s 1 day/365 days (1 day/366 days in a leap year) of 20% of your ng Contribution, plus a termination fee of \$1,000.00, if the period of 11.2 What other exit costs do residents need to pay or contribute to?
+If the former resident and scheme operator cannot agree on the valuation from a registered valuer within a further 14 days.
 The valuation is taken to be the agreed resale value of the right to reside for the accommodation unit.
 You and the scheme operator must share the cost of the valuer in the same proportion as the gross ingoing contribution on the sale of the right to reside, is

-12.1 Is the resident responsible for reinstatement of the unit when they leave the unit? shared under your residence contract.
+Part 12 - Reinstatement 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit? shared under your residence contract.
 After the valuation is provided the scheme operator will give you an exit statement showing the estimated final amount of money you will receive when the right to reside is resold and all the costs you will have to pay.
-The resident's portion of any sale or valuation costs is calculated as follows: (A - B - C) D Where: A = the resident's ingoing contribution B = the exit fee C = the termination fee D = the ingoing contribution payable by the next resident of the unit Legal costs Ø Other costs - \$1,000.00 termination fee and renovation of the unit Ø Yes No The resident is only responsible for reinstatement work to the extent it is required because the resident has caused damage or accelerated wear to the unit.
-Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: • fair wear and tear; and • renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
-Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
-However, a resident is responsib 12.2 Is the resident responsible for renovation of the unit when they leave the unit? ⊠ No Renovation means replacements or repairs other than reinstatement work.
+The resident's portion of any sale costs and/or valuation costs is calculated as follows: (A - B - C) D Where: A = the resident's ingoing contribution B = the exit fee C = the termination fee D = the ingoing contribution payable by the next resident of the unit Legal costs Ø Other costs - \$1,000.00 termination fee and renovation of the unit Yes □ No The resident is only responsible for reinstatement work to the extent it is required because the resident has caused damage or accelerated wear to the unit.
+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
+12.2 Is the resident responsible for renovation of the unit when they leave the unit?
+No Renovation means replacements or repairs other than reinstatement work.